Kendall Jenner Is 2018's Highest Paid Model Because She's Not Just A Model

 Advertisement

-Polling at #1, Jenner raked in a reported $22.5 million USD in 2018.
-Last year, she made $22 million USD, just shy of this year's rate.
-For comparison, her youngest sister and cosmetics mogul Kylie Jenner made $166.5 million USD this year.
+Polling at #1, Jenner raked in a reported $22.5 million in 2018.
+Last year, she made $22 million, just a cool $500k shy of this year's rate.
+For comparison, her youngest sister and cosmetics mogul Kylie Jenner made $166.5 million this year.
 This is Kendall second year ousting veteran supermodel Gisele Bündchen from the top spot she held for 14 years, between 2002 and 2016.
-Bündchen came in fifth this year with $10 million USD, alongside model-actress Cara Delevingne.
-In the number two spot, Karlie Kloss followed Jenner, cashing in $13 million USD, followed by Chrissy Teigen and Rosie Huntington-Whiteley, who both pulled in $11.5 million USD.
+Bündchen came in fifth this year with $10 million, alongside model-actress Cara Delevingne.
+In the number two spot, Karlie Kloss followed Jenner, cashing in $13 million, followed by Chrissy Teigen and Rosie Huntington-Whiteley, who both pulled in $11.5 million.
 Gigi Hadid, Bella Hadid, Joan Smalls, and Doutzen Kroes round out the top 10 with more millions (in that order).

 The fact that Jenner held on to the "highest-paid" title is surprising and it isn't.
 Earlier this year, Jenner came under fire for some words she actually said in LOVE magazine: "Since the beginning we've been super selective about what shows I would do ...
 I was never one of those girls who would do like 30 shows a season or whatever the fuck those girls do.
 More power to 'em.
 But I had a million jobs, not only catwalks but everything else.
 The whole combination was very overwhelming and I started to freak out a little bit and needed to take a step back."
 She later accused the British fashion magazine of twisting her words.